 Rotate the view so you can see the eyelid from the top.
-Activate the Raybrush Render View for RayBrush Painting mode and set the brush size to 10.
 Switch to the color layer's Color menu and set the color to a medium gray which will be the base color for our eyelid.
 Now go to the Bump layer's color preview and set the color to black (both color layers are located in the Materials tab under the letters C and B + pencil symbol).
 When you paint on the object you will notice that both colors are being applied to the object - the gray base color and the black (to indicate indentations).